jube/std_hmi/README.md

-# Human-Machine Interface for the standard library: a suggestion
+# Proposal for Human-Machine Interface in the Standard Library

 This is a proposal for what I would like to see in the C++ standard library regarding [human-machine interface](https://en.wikipedia.org/wiki/User_interface) (HMI).
 This is not a formal proposal but rather a proof of concept for something simple yet powerful that could be in the standard.
-If this idea gains attraction, it could be improved and become something more serious.
+If the idea gains attraction, it could be improved and become something more serious.

 ## Reminder